Having an exhibition at

 Exhibition Periods

 The duration of an exhibition period is typically four weeks, including the days for installing, dismantling, and the opening reception.
 Openings are usually held on the Thursday preceding the first day of the exhibition.
 The gallery is open Tuesday to Friday from 12 pm to 5 pm, and on Saturdays and Sundays from 12 pm to 4 pm.
 The gallery is closed in July.
-Additionally, the gallery is closed during public holidays, Easter, Midsummer, and Christmas.
+Additionally, the gallery is closed during public holidays, Easter, Midsummer, Christmas and New Year.

 Exhibition Rents